View more items from this manufacturer

 These units of SCR Selective Catalytic Reduction Catalyst Modules are no longer needed for company's own operation and is being sold as an asset liquidation for its owner.

 Equipment Information :

 DeNOx process performance is dependent on the catalyst properties.
 Topsoe has substantial resources in fundamental research on the DeNOx reaction mechanism at the surface of the catalyst.
-This work has led to a titanium-tungsten-vanadium based catalyst that is highly reactive to NOx, resistance to thermal shocks with a high tolerance for common poisons.
-Topsoe’s (DNX®) catalyst is unique in its design, structure and manufacture.
+This work has led to a titanium-tungsten-vanadium-based catalyst that is highly reactive to NOx, resistant to thermal shocks with a high tolerance for common poisons.
+Topsoe’s (DNX®) catalyst is unique in its design, structure, and manufacture.
 It is based on a corrugated fiber-reinforced TiO2 carrier impregnated with active components.
 The manufacturing process generates a catalyst with a large reactive surface area based on a diverse tri-model pore volume.
 Due to the

 SCR Process Description